-Crystal Clear or Good for water-based spills.
-May be used instead of SYON-5 is no iCapsol Encapsulator fragrance is desired and no deodorization is needed.
+Red Carpet/iCapsol Good for water-based spills.
+May be used instead of SYON-5, if no fragrance is desired and no deodorization is needed.

-SAF T SOLV Bane-Clene product (800.428.9512) Non-Flammable, volatile, dry solvent.
+SAF T SOLV Bane-Clene product (800.428.9512) Non-Flammable, Volatile Dry Solvent solvent soluble contaminants.

-Can be used on many oil-based spills, as well as ink, gum and other solvent soluble contaminants.
+May be used on many oil-based spills, as well as ink, gum and other directions for proper use.

-Acetone Breaks down adhesives, seam sealer etc. Use 'Caution' and follow label directions for proper use.

-Spray n' Go Chemspec product (800.428.9512) An oxidizing bleach.
-Works on many permanent stains by removing color from the staining agent.
-Never use Clorox or any chlorinated bleach that will remove color from the nylon face yarn.
-Simply dilute Spray n' Go; apply to the area and leave.
+Breaks down adhesives, seam sealer etc. Use Caution and follow label Acetone many permanent stains by removing color from the staining agent.
+Never use Clorox, or any chlorinated bleach, that will remove Powerbond color.
+Simply dilute Spray n' Go; apply to the area and vacuum up dried residue.